TL1 Training Grant

-Applicants must assemble an application packet that includes a completed TL1 application form (see link below) and supporting materials, which include applicant statements; a research plan for the proposed research project, which must have both clinical/ translational and basic science components; and supporting materials from two proposed mentors (one basic science mentor and one clinical & translational science mentor).
+Applicants must assemble an application packet that includes a completed TL1 application form and supporting materials, which include applicant statements; a research plan for the proposed research project, which must have both clinical/ translational and basic science components; and supporting materials from proposed TL1 Team mentors.
 Finalists will be interviewed by the TL1 Advisory Committee.

 - Clinical Research: Patient-oriented research, including epidemiologic and behavioral studies, outcomes research, and health services research.
 Patient-oriented research is research conducted with human subjects (or on material of human origin such as tissues, specimens, and cognitive phenomena) in which a researcher directly interacts with human subjects.
 It includes research on mechanisms of human disease, therapeutic interventions, clinical trials, and development of new technologies, but does not include in vitro studies using human tissues not linked to a living individual.
 Studies falling under 45 CFR 46.101(b) (4) are not considered clinical research for purposes of this definition.
 (Source: http://grants.nih.gov/grants/glossary.htm)

 - Translational Research: Translational research includes two areas of translation.
 One is the process of applying discoveries generated during research in the laboratory, and in preclinical studies, to the development of trials and studies in humans.
 The second area of translation concerns research aimed at enhancing the adoption of best practices in the community.
 Cost-effectiveness of prevention and treatment strategies is also an important part of translational science.
 (Source: http://grants.nih.gov/grants/glossary.htm)